 The Psychology of Information Design

-Streamlined efficiency, effortless flow, and visual communication of the most important elements up front: these are some of the things that anybody using a dashboard and relying on it to complete a task is hoping for — whether they know it or not.
+Streamlined efficiency, effortless flow, and visual communication of the most important elements up front: these are some of the things that anybody using a professional dashboard design and relying on it to complete a task is hoping for — whether they know it or not.

 So why does it work?
 Why do design environments have to include these three aspects to guide decision-making and action from and by its users?